-Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa Counting On’ Star Not Pregnant?
+Jinger Duggar And Jeremy Vuolo Withhold Honeymoon Baby News, ‘Jill & Jessa: Counting On’ Star Not Pregnant?

 “They are Enjoying each other for now give them that,” Anita Rivas wrote.
 “Babys I’m sure will come down the road.”

 If Jinger Duggar is indeed pregnant, it is very likely that she conceived this baby during their honeymoon to Australia and New Zealand.
-Normally, Duggars do not announce their pregnancy at least they are past the first trimester.
-Considering that it only has been four months since she came back to the US, Jinger may wait a while before she drops the bomb.
+Normally, Duggars do not announce their pregnancy at least after the first trimester.
+Considering that it only has been four months since she came back to the U.S., Jinger may wait a while before she drops the bomb.

-In fact, the word on the street is that she is keeping the big news a secret until the new season of Jill & Jessa: Counting On hits the TV screens across the US.
+In fact, the word on the street is that she is keeping the big news a secret until the new season of Jill & Jessa: Counting On hits the TV screens across the U.S.

 “Jinger and Jeremy are keeping the news under wraps to promote the upcoming season of Counting On,” an insider told In Touch Weekly.
 “No one would be surprised if they moved back to Arkansas to be with her family.”